qouteall/ImmersivePortalsModForForge/README.txt

 The Forge version works fine in development environment now.
+But it does not work in gaming environment.
-It's not released because it can't be released now.
-Currently, Mixin does not work with Forge in real gaming environment.
+This mod relies on Mixin.
+Mixin cannot be added by a mod in Forge 1.14.
+So I have to wait for Forge to ship with Mixin.